protocolbuffers/protocolbuffers.github.io/content/programming-guides/proto2.md

 have one of a predefined list of values.
 For example, let's say you want to add a `corpus` field for each `SearchRequest`, where the corpus can be `UNIVERSAL`, `WEB`, `IMAGES`, `LOCAL`, `NEWS`, `PRODUCTS` or `VIDEO`.
-You can do this very simply by adding an `enum` to your message definition - a field with an `enum` type can only have one of a specified set of constants as its value (if you try to provide a different value, the parser will treat it like an unknown field).
+You can do this very simply by adding an `enum` to your message definition with a constant for each possible value.

 In the following example we've added an `enum` called `Corpus` with all the possible values, and a field of type `Corpus`: